🚀

 Ideation

 With a clear understanding of user challenges, we conducted brainstorming sessions to generate ideas for improving the app’s usability.
-The objective was to explore different approaches that could make the navigation more intuitive, particularly focusing on how to bring the seat upgrade feature to the forefront without cluttering the interface.
+The objective was to explore different approaches that could make the navigation more intuitive, focusing on how to bring the seat upgrade feature to the forefront without cluttering the interface.

 Wireframing